Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 That leads me to Babbel.
 Their lessons are on the shorter end as well, but the format is much different.
 Rather than listen to a pre-recorded tutoring session like you do with Michel Thomas, the Babbel lessons utilize a variety of quick-hit drills and exercises to deliver their instruction.

 For this, think matching pairs, flashcards, pronunciation practice, quizzes, mock dialogues, fill-in-the-blanks, etc. In other words, the Babbel lessons are much more diverse.
 They do a great job of holding your attention, and I like that they incorporate reading and writing exercises in addition to speaking and listening.
+As such, they are also better for students studying for AP Italian exam.

 Pricing & Subscription Options